-When you are diagnosed, you should be referred to a doctor at a hospital or centre that specialises in treating penile cancer.
-This is a rare cancer, so this may be some distance from your home and local hospital.
+When you are diagnosed, you should be referred to a team of healthcare professionals at a hospital or centre that specialises in treating penile cancer.
+This is called a multidisciplinary team (MDT).

 The specialist team will arrange further tests.
 These are to find out whether the cancer is only in the penis or if it has spread.
 The results help your specialist team plan your treatment.

 One of the first places penile cancer can spread to is the lymph nodes in the groin.
 Lymph nodes are part of the lymphatic system.
 The lymphatic system helps protect us against infection and disease.

 If the cancer has spread, the lymph nodes in the groin may be bigger than normal.
 But this can also happen because of infection.
 Your doctor may arrange for you to have tests to check for signs of cancer in the lymph nodes.

 An ultrasound scan uses soundwaves to build up a picture of the inside of the body.
 A gel is spread onto the groin and a small device that produces soundwaves is passed over it.
 This test is painless and only takes a few minutes.

 When a lymph node is bigger than normal, the doctor may use a needle to take some fluid from it into a syringe.
 This is called a fine needle aspiration.
 The fluid is checked under a microscope for cancer cells.

 Sometimes your doctor may recommend removing 1 or more lymph nodes.
 This operation is usually done under a general anaesthetic.
 The surgeon removes a sample of lymph nodes from 1 or both sides of the groin.
 They remove the nodes through a small cut in each side of the groin.
 This may be done at the same time as surgery to remove the cancer.